Rambler Rebel: 1966

-The Rebel name reappeared for the 1966 model year on a version of the Rambler Classic two-door hardtop.
+The Rebel name reappeared for the 1966 model year on a version of the Rambler Classic two-door hardtop (pillar less body style).

-This model featured bucket seats, special interior and exterior trim, as well as a revised roofline.
-The base price of this top-of-the-line model was US$2,523 with the standard 232 CID I6; however, more sports oriented options were available that included a new-for-1966 Borg-Warner T-10 four-speed manual floor-mounted transmission, dash mounted tachometer, as well as the 327 CID V8 producing 270 bhp, which was only an extra $65.
+This model featured bucket seats, special interior, and exterior trim, as well as a revised roofline.
+The base price of this top-of-the-line model was US$2,523 with the standard 232 CID I6; however, more sports-oriented options were available that included a new-for-1966 Borg-Warner T-10 four-speed manual floor-mounted transmission, dash-mounted tachometer, as well as the 327 CID V8 producing 270 bhp, which was only an extra $65.

 This effort moved AMC once again toward the muscle car market segment; however the Rebel was criticized for its antiquated torque tube suspension system.
-The Rebel also suffered from Rambler's "economy" reputation, but the Rebel model offered the recipe common to most of early muscle cars including the biggest-available engine, bucket seats, and special trim, but the Rebel did not have a non-functional hood scoop.
+The Rebel also suffered from Rambler's "economy" reputation, but the Rebel model offered the recipe common to most of early muscle cars.
+Standard features included reclining front bucket seats with a center armrest, an electric clock, chrome trim on the headliner, and special exterior badges with trim ahead of the rear wheel openings.
+Just like other muscle models, the Rebel was available with a powerful engine, disk brakes, and special interior trim, however, the Rebel did not include a non-functional hood scoop often found on competing cars.
+Marketing included print advertisements in popular magazines headlining "I'm a Rebel!" and comparing the Rambler to the Chevrolet Chevelle, Plymouth Belvedere, and Ford Fairlane.

-Total production of the Rebel model was 7,512.
+The total production of the Rebel model was 7,512.
 The 1966 Rambler Rebel "poses a great bargain for the muscle-car enthusiast [today] ... rarity and performance wrapped up into a single cost-efficient package.